kwan19961217/Google-IT-Automation-with-Python/README.md

 # Google-IT-Automation-with-Python
-Course work for Google's IT Automation with Python Certificate
+Course work for Google's IT Automation with Python Certificate.
+The first one is Introduction to Github.